Red Bull

 How Red Bull built a media empire disguised as an energy drink company.

-In nineteen eighty-four, Dietrich Mateschitz found a syrupy energy drink in Thailand called Krating Daeng.
+In 1982, Dietrich Mateschitz found a syrupy energy drink in Thailand called Kratting Dang.
 Local truck drivers drank it for stamina.
 It cost pennies.
-Mateschitz licensed the recipe, reformulated it with carbonation, and launched Red Bull in Austria in nineteen eighty-seven.
-Production cost per can was roughly fifteen to twenty cents.
-Retail price was three to four dollars.
-Gross margin exceeded ninety percent.
+Mateschitz licensed the recipe, reformulated it with carbonation and launched Red Bull in Austria in 1987.
+Production cost per can was roughly 15 to 20 cents.
+Retail price was $3 to $4.
+Gross margin exceeded 90%.
 Red Bull was four times more expensive than Coca-Cola per serving and tasted worse.
 Mateschitz didn't compete on taste or value.
 He set the price high deliberately.
 A higher price signals exclusivity.
-A three dollar energy drink next to a seventy-five cent cola tells buyers this product is different.
+A $3 energy drink next to a 75 cent cola tells buyers this product is different.
 The price itself became the marketing.
-Red Bull spent roughly twenty-five to thirty percent of revenue on marketing.
+Red Bull spent roughly 25 to 30 percent of revenue on marketing.
 That marketing went to event sponsorship and athlete endorsement.
-Red Bull owns two Formula One racing teams, multiple soccer clubs, and sponsors over eight hundred athletes globally.
+Red Bull owns two Formula One racing teams.
+Multiple soccer clubs and sponsors over 800 athletes globally.

 Watch the full reel free on MoonReelz — moonreelz.com